scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 <a name="mappingDockerOptions"></a>
 ##Mapping dockerOptions to your Container Service
 Even though `dockerOptions` supports a wide variety of configurations, you can only use options that are relevant for your Container Service.
-The table below maps our tags to settings in Amazon's ECS, Google Container Enginer, and Joyent Triton Public Cloud.
+The table below maps our tags to settings in Amazon's ECS, Kubernetes, Google Container Engine, and Joyent Triton Public Cloud.

+There are two levels of mapping in dockerOptions.

+- __Container Level__ : The docker options, which will be mapped to container level fields in the configuration of the container service.
+Example: Fields present inside [containerDefinitions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions) of [taskDefinition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) in ECS.

+- __Top level__ : The docker options, which will be mapped to fields that are common to one or more containers in the configuration of the container service.
+Example: Fields present at root level of [taskDefinition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) will be top level options and are common to all containers in [containerDefinitions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions).

+The prefix `TOP LEVEL ->` denotes that the field will be mapped to one of the top level docker options metioned in  [Provider specific options](dockerOptions/#provider-specific-options).

 | Shippable Tag                     | Amazon ECS                       | Kubernetes                        | GKE                        | TRITON [Remote API v1.21] | DCL             | DDC [ Remote API v1.24] |
 |-------------------------------|----------------------------------|----------------------------|----------------------------|---------------------------|-----------------|-------------------------|